OffchainLabs/community-helm-charts/charts/nitro/README.md

 `persistent.global-config` | string                                                                        directory to store global config | `.arbitrum`
 `persistent.handles` | int                                                                                 number of file descriptor handles to use for the database | `512`
 `persistent.log-dir` | string                                                                              directory to store log file | None
+`persistent.pebble.experimental.block-size` | int                                                          target uncompressed size in bytes of each table block | `4096`
+`persistent.pebble.experimental.bytes-per-sync` | int                                                      number of bytes to write to a SSTable before calling Sync on it in the background | `524288`
+`persistent.pebble.experimental.compaction-debt-concurrency` | uint                                        controls the threshold of compaction debt at which additional compaction concurrency slots are added.
+For every multiple of this value in compaction debt bytes, an additional concurrent compaction is added.
+This works "on top" of l0-compaction-concurrency, so the higher of the count of compaction concurrency slots as determined by the two options is chosen. | `1073741824`
+`persistent.pebble.experimental.disable-automatic-compactions` | disables automatic compactions | None
+`persistent.pebble.experimental.force-writer-parallelism` | force parallelism in the sstable Writer for the metamorphic tests.
+Even with the MaxWriterConcurrency option set, pebble only enables parallelism in the sstable Writer if there is enough CPU available, and this option bypasses that. | None
+`persistent.pebble.experimental.index-block-size` | int                                                    target uncompressed size in bytes of each index block.
+When the index block size is larger than this target, two-level indexes are automatically enabled.
+Setting this option to a large value (such as 2147483647) disables the automatic creation of two-level indexes. | `4096`
+`persistent.pebble.experimental.l-base-max-bytes` | int                                                    The maximum number of bytes for LBase.
+The base level is the level which L0 is compacted into.
+The base level is determined dynamically based on the existing data in the LSM.
+The maximum number of bytes for other levels is computed dynamically based on the base level's maximum size.
+When the maximum number of bytes for a level is exceeded, compaction is requested. | `67108864`
+`persistent.pebble.experimental.l0-compaction-concurrency` | int                                           threshold of L0 read-amplification at which compaction concurrency is enabled (if compaction-debt-concurrency was not already exceeded).
+Every multiple of this value enables another concurrent compaction up to max-concurrent-compactions. | `10`
+`persistent.pebble.experimental.l0-compaction-file-threshold` | int                                        count of L0 files necessary to trigger an L0 compaction | `500`
+`persistent.pebble.experimental.l0-compaction-threshold` | int                                             amount of L0 read-amplification necessary to trigger an L0 compaction | `4`
+`persistent.pebble.experimental.l0-stop-writes-threshold` | int                                            hard limit on L0 read-amplification, computed as the number of L0 sublevels.
+Writes are stopped when this threshold is reached | `12`
+`persistent.pebble.experimental.max-writer-concurrency` | int                                              maximum number of compression workers the compression queue is allowed to use.
+If max-writer-concurrency > 0, then the Writer will use parallelism, to compress and write blocks to disk.
+Otherwise, the writer will compress and write blocks to disk synchronously. | None
+`persistent.pebble.experimental.mem-table-stop-writes-threshold` | int                                     hard limit on the number of queued of MemTables | `2`
+`persistent.pebble.experimental.read-compaction-rate` | AllowedSeeks                                       controls the frequency of read triggered compactions by adjusting AllowedSeeks in manifest.FileMetadata: AllowedSeeks = FileSize / ReadCompactionRate | `16000`
+`persistent.pebble.experimental.read-sampling-multiplier` | int                                            a multiplier for the readSamplingPeriod in iterator.maybeSampleRead() to control the frequency of read sampling to trigger a read triggered compaction.
+A value of -1 prevents sampling and disables read triggered compactions.
+Geth default is -1.
+The pebble default is 1 << 4. which gets multiplied with a constant of 1 << 16 to yield 1 << 20 (1MB). | `-1`
+`persistent.pebble.experimental.target-byte-deletion-rate` | int                                           rate (in bytes per second) at which sstable file deletions are limited to (under normal circumstances). | None
+`persistent.pebble.experimental.target-file-size` | int                                                    target file size for the level 0 | `2097152`
+`persistent.pebble.experimental.target-file-size-equal-levels` | if true same target-file-size will be uses for all levels, otherwise target size for layer n = 2 * target size for layer n - 1 | `true`
+`persistent.pebble.experimental.wal-bytes-per-sync` | int                                                  number of bytes to write to a write-ahead log (WAL) before calling Sync on it in the background | None
+`persistent.pebble.experimental.wal-dir` | string                                                          absolute path of directory to store write-ahead logs (WALs) in.
+If empty, WALs will be stored in the same directory as sstables | None
+`persistent.pebble.experimental.wal-min-sync-interval` | int                                               minimum duration in microseconds between syncs of the WAL.
+If WAL syncs are requested faster than this interval, they will be artificially delayed. | None
+`persistent.pebble.max-concurrent-compactions` | int                                                       maximum number of concurrent compactions | `12`
 `pprof` | enable pprof | None
 `pprof-cfg.addr` | string                                                                                  pprof server address | `127.0.0.1`
 `pprof-cfg.port` | int                                                                                     pprof server port | `6071`